youssefhipa/Graph-RAG-Assistant/README.md

 ## LLM layer & comparison
 - Unified prompt structure: **context** (retrieval results) + **persona** (assistant role) + **task** (grounded answer).
-- Registry supports at least three model backends: OpenAI (gpt-3.5/4), HuggingFace Inference, and Ollama/local.
+- Registry supports OpenAI (gpt-3.5/4) and Ollama/local by default.
+A Hugging Face Inference endpoint is available but optional; leave the token unset to disable it.
 Add more in `src/app/llm.py`.
 - `pipeline.py` returns raw context + final answer so you can log tokens, latency, and subjective quality.
 Fill the `MODEL_COMPARISON` table in your report.

 ## UI (Streamlit)